yovitsa/portfolio/README.md

-1. First we need to download caddy officall version from the officall website:
+1. First we need to download caddy official version from the official website:

     [Caddy Windows Download Installation](https://caddyserver.com/download)

-2. After downloading the installation file, nagvigate to th your C drive and create a folder named 'Caddy'.
+2. After downloading the installation file, navigate to the C drive and create a folder named 'Caddy'.

 3. Move the installation file to your newly created folder 'Caddy'.
-As this is binary file download, yo do not have to actually install it.
+As this is binary file download, you do not have to actually install it.
 After moving the file to `C:Caddy/` run the command `caddy version` in your terminal and you should see the output similar to the image below:

     ![Caddy works](/static/images/caddy%20version.png)

 4. Create and configure your Caddy file, your Caddyfile configuration should look similar to the below image. `root` is getting everything and serving everything from the location where I have stored my application directory.
-I have also configred `reverse_proxy` for localhost on the port 5000, this will route all reuest to prot 5000, this is default flask port, as my application is using flask for backend.
+I have also configured `reverse_proxy` for localhost on the port 5000, this will route all request to port 5000, this is default flask port, as my application is using flask for backend.

     ![caddy file](/static/images/image_w_c_file.png)